Mohammad Shafiq Hamdam

-Mohammad Shafiq Hamdam (محمد شفیق همدم) is an Afghan writer and political analyst who works in the fields of information technology, AI/ML, cloud, cybersecurity, and national security policy.
-He has held roles such as Deputy Senior Advisor to the President of the Islamic Republic of Afghanistan, Senior Advisor to NATO and the Chairman of the Afghan Anti-Corruption Network (AACN).
+Mohammad Shafiq Hamdam (محمد شفیق همدم; born 1981) is an Afghan writer and analyst specializing in information technology, AI/ML, cloud computing, cybersecurity, and national security policy.
+He has previously served as a portfolio leader for Deloitte, IMF, and Deputy Senior Advisor and Senior Technical Director to the President of the Islamic Republic of Senior Advisor to NATO and the Chairman of the Afghan Anti-Corruption Network (AACN).

 Early life and education

 Mohammad Shafiq Hamdam was born in 1981 in Alishing District, Laghman Province, Afghanistan.
 He attended local schools in Kabul, Laghman and Jalalabad before beginning studies in political science at Nangarhar University, which were interrupted during Taliban rule.
 Hamdam later earned a degree in health sciences from the Nangarhar Institute of Health Sciences and a diploma in administration and economics.

 He completed postgraduate studies in security and international relations at the George Marshall Center for Security Studies in Germany (2010), a master’s degree in national security affairs from The Institute of World Politics in Washington D.C., and a master’s in cybersecurity engineering from George Washington University.

 Hamdam's educational background is diverse, spanning sciences, administration, economics, security studies, international relations, and cybersecurity.
 In addition to his formal education, Hamdam's linguistic proficiency, combined with his diverse educational background, positions him as a candidate for international diplomacy and cross-cultural communication.
-His ability to communicate in multiple languages, including Dari, Pashto, Urdu, and English, is a asset in politics and security, bridging cultural gaps and fostering understanding.
+His ability to communicate in multiple languages, including Dari, Pashto, Urdu, and English, is an asset in politics and security, bridging cultural gaps and fostering understanding.

 Career history

 Hamdam and Gen. David Petraeus, former Director of the Central Intelligence Agency of the U.S. and former ISAF Commander, 2011.

-Hamdam currently serves as a Senior Engagement Manager at Amazon Web Services and, before that, as a Senior Consultant at Deloitte, offering guidance and support to several Fortune 100 companies in AI/ML, cybersecurity, and information technology.
+Hamdam currently serves as a Senior Engagement Manager at Amazon Web Services and, before that, as a Senior Portfolio Leader at Deloitte, offering guidance and support to several Fortune 100 companies in AI/ML, cybersecurity, and information technology.
 Before these roles, he held the position of Senior Program Manager at the International Monetary Fund in Washington, D.C.
-In Afghanistan, Hamdam served as Deputy Senior Adviser to the President of the Islamic Republic of Afghanistan at the Senior Advisory Office of the President on UN Affairs (SAOP UN-Affairs).
+In Afghanistan, Hamdam served as a Senior Technical Director and Deputy Senior Adviser to the President of the Islamic Republic of Afghanistan at the Senior Advisory Office of the President on UN Affairs (SAOP UN-Affairs).

-The SAOP UN-Affairs played role in implementing One UN for Afghanistan, a strategic framework that replaced the United Nations Development Assistance Framework (UNDAF) for Afghanistan.
+The SAOP UN-Affairs played role in implementing One UN system for Afghanistan, a strategic framework that replaced the United Nations Development Assistance Framework (UNDAF) for Afghanistan.
 This involved successfully drafting a mutual accountability framework between the Government of Afghanistan and the United Nations, creating a single system for budget, programs, and data, and building the Development Assistance Database (DAD) an aid information management system (AIMS) developed by Synergy International Systems.
 The implementation of One UN or Delivering as One (DAO) presented significant challenges for both the UN family and the Afghan government; however, the SAOP achieved success in this endeavor.
 Under the new framework, the UN is mandated to align its budget, priorities, programs, and projects with Afghanistan's national strategies.